Think of a narcissist.

 What Is a Covert Narcissist?

 Covert narcissists are not so easy to spot.
 You may not be able to identify this person as a narcissist when you first meet them.
 It may take a few interactions to confirm your suspicions.
-But this person is still a narcissist, and may take advantage of you if you are not careful.
+But this person is still a narcissist and may take advantage of you if you are not careful.

 Narcissism Definition

-Before diving into the details of covert narcissism, I want to just review the general definition of a narcissist.
+Before diving into the details of covert narcissism, I want to review the general definition of a narcissist.

 Sometimes, someone can be accused of being a narcissist because they are confident in themselves or passionate about their goals.
 Be careful when using the “narcissist” label.
 There is a difference between having confidence in your abilities and believing that you deserve special treatment.

 Narcissism exists on a spectrum like other disorders or identities.
 There are also different types of narcissism, including malignant narcissism and overt narcissism.
 Covert narcissism is typically more subtle.
+Depending on who you speak with, there are somewhere between 7 and 14 types of narcissism.

 Overt vs. Covert Narcissist

-The grand gestures of an overt narcissist is driven by the idea that they are special, superior, and deserving of constant praise.
+The grand gestures of an overt narcissist are driven by the idea that they are special, superior, and deserving of constant praise.
 You don’t have to be an extrovert or big personality to hold those beliefs.

-A covert narcissist will display behaviors that reflect the beliefs of a narcissist, but in a more subtle way.
-This can make them more successful and manipulative, because it is harder for victims or people around them to identify them as a narcissist.
+A covert narcissist will display behaviors that reflect the beliefs of a narcissist but in a more subtle way.
+This can make them more successful and manipulative because it is harder for victims or people around them to identify them as a narcissist.

 Covert Narcissist Examples and Signs

-Passive-aggression and a quiet sense of superiority are common in covert narcissists.
+Passive aggression and a quiet sense of superiority are common in covert narcissists.
 If someone consistently displays these traits or the following behaviors, you may be dealing with a covert narcissist.

 Poor Listening Skills

 A covert narcissist may not do a lot of talking, but they certainly don’t do a lot of listening.
 They do not have empathy for others and are not concerned with anyone’s goals but their own.
-A covert narcissist may simply disregard the pleas or needs of others because they don’t think they are valid or worthy of their time.
+A covert narcissist may disregard the pleas or needs of others because they don’t think they are valid or worthy of their time.

 Fishing For Compliments